ankraft/smtpproxy/README.md

 ### Sender's Mail Account Configuration

 This section must be configured for each sender's mail account, so it may appear more than once in the configuration file.
+Sender can be set to *default*, this is considered to be as a "catchall" option for all sender addresses, which do not have own configuration entry.
+Use with caution.

 Please note, that *smtpproxy* can connect to one or more remote SMTP servers.
 For each remote server a separate mail account section must be configured.